COALAIP/specs/coala-ip/README.md

 to link all the alternative identifiers of a single work to a single identifier on a global rights registry.

-Any function that takes a digital asset as an input and yields a fixed value could potentially be used as a **fingerprinting function**.
+Any function that takes a digital asset as an input and yields a fixed-length value could potentially be used as a **fingerprinting function**.
 This could be as simple as a hash function that inspects the arrangement of bytes in a digital asset and returns a integer, but there are more elaborate versions:

 - [Image-match](https://github.com/ascribe/image-match): An approximate image match algorithm implemented in Python.